Legal Document Assistants vs Online Divorce Services

 Don’t pay a non-lawyer divorce provider to stand in line at court to file your documents.
 (Don’t pay a lawyer to do this either, but we’ve passed that stage in the first article in this series) It’s too easy.
 If you can’t do it yourself, your mom, sister, friend or anyone 18 or older can file your divorce documents at court.
 There is no science to filing at court.
 If there is something wrong with your papers, you have to go away, fix it and try again.
 If you make sure you sign all the papers in advance, there is rarely anything you can do on the spot to perfect the filing.

 Online divorce providers don’t file your divorce forms at court for you – they tell you how to do it.
 That enables them to deduct the cost of standing in line to file.
 My estimate of the actual physical filing cost is $50-75 per filing, so this is a built-in $100-$150 cost savings in favor of an online divorce form preparer.

-Conclusion: To sum up, face-time, if considered necessary, is decisive in favor of Main Street divorce paralegals, but get a full and final price in writing before you pay anything.
+Conclusion: To sum up, face-time, if considered necessary, is decisive in favor of Legal Document Assistants, but get a full and final price in writing before you pay anything.
 Be prepared to pay for face-time.

 If confidentiality and convenience are more important than face-time and you are comfortable with the concept of an online divorce provider, they are ahead significantly on the cost, questionnaire and filing-at-court considerations.

-However, Main Street divorce paralegals are ahead on the risk factor because you can drop in to see them (face-time) if problems arise.
+However, Legal Document Assistants are ahead on the risk factor because you can drop in to see them (face-time) if problems arise.
 The increased risk of an online divorce forms provider can be greatly reduced and controlled with basic consumerism.
 I hope this article has been helpful to you.